dfsp-spirit/js-object-util/README.md

 js-object-util
 ===============

 A simple static utility class to access nested JSON object properties.
-Inspired by Immutable API methods like hasIn and getIn.
+Inspired by Immutable API methods like hasIn, getIn and setIn.

 ## Installation